ramonmarrero/katacoda-scenarios/aws-cdk-intro/step1.md

 ## Let's setup the environment

-This environment already have NodeJS installed.
+This environment already has NodeJS installed.
 We can verify this by executing the following command.

 `npm -v`{{execute}}